Reductions of Galois representations and the theta operator: Overconvergent modular forms

 is the space of overconvergent modular forms of weight $k$ and level $Np$.
 Let $S_k^\dagger(N)$ denote the subspace of cusp forms in $M_k^\dagger(N)$ (the subspace of functions vanishing at the cusps in $X_1(Np)(0)$).
-Every normalized overconvergent modular form has a $q$-expansion and the $v$-adic valuation of the $p$-th Fourier coefficient is called the {\it slope} of the form.
+Every overconvergent modular form has a $q$-expansion and the $v$-adic valuation of the $p$-th Fourier coefficient of a (normalized) form is called the {\it slope} of the form.

 Note that $M_k^\dagger(N)$ is an infinite-dimensional $p$-adic Banach space and contains the classical modular forms of weight $k$ and level $Np$.
-Using the Hodge theory of modular curves, Coleman \cite[Thm.
-8.1]{col96} proved the following `control theorem'.
+Using the Hodge theory of modular curves, Coleman \cite[Theorem 8.1]{col96} proved the following `control theorem'.

 \begin{thm} An overconvergent modular form of weight $k$ and tame level $N$ is a classical modular form if its slope is strictly less than $k-1$. \end{thm}